jdmar3-comp426/a99-lastminute/docs/api-endpoints.md

 | x | y | z |

 ## Unhandled Endpoints
-If we get a request on an endpoint not already handled, resolve ?? .
+If we get a request on an endpoint not already handled, resolve by sending from the frontend.